cormacp/gps/README.md

 python3 validate_route.py
 ```

-Without supplying additional arguments, this will validate and prune the set of sample data points included in the ``data/data_points.csv`` file, and write a new set of pruned data points to ``data/pruned_data_points``
+Without supplying additional arguments, this will validate and prune the set of sample data points included in the ``data/data_points.csv`` file, and write a new set of pruned data points to ``data/pruned_data_points``.

+Data points will be pruned according to the combination of their distance and
+their timestamp difference (average speed).

+The error tolerance is tunable using the ``speed_threshold`` argument, but is set to 100 'average units of speed' for the purposes of this exercise.

+Note that this 'speed' metric is an arbitrarily calculated unit, with a scale that was chosen to broadly suit the input data.
+In a real-world system, this metric would be more carefully specified and derived from the conventions of the input data.

 Sample output:
 ```